-Ej is a 200 x 260 residual matrix where each element is drawn from a normal distribution with zero mean and variance according to the grid [0.1, 0.2, 0.6, 1].
-The following grid of values were used for the fold-change: [0.1, 0.5, 1, 2].

 Simulation analysis

+Figure 1: Holding covariance constant at 1

-Using fold-change values of [0.5, 1, 2] and noise values of [0.2, 0.5, 1, 2], 16 (4x4) sets of three datasets were generated, and DIABLO was applied, either with the full or null design (DIABLO_full and DIABLO_null).
+Using a fold-change grid of [0, 1, 2] and noise grid of [0.2, 0.5, 1], sets of three datasets were simulated for each fold-change and noise combination.
+Then a DIABLO model was generated using either the full or null design (DIABLO_full and DIABLO_null).
 The full design, connects all blocks in the design matrix (C), such that cij=1, i=1,2,3 and j=1,2,3, whereas the null design does not connect any datasets in the design matrix (C), such that cij=0, i=1,2,3 and j=1,2,3.
 One component was retained in the DIABLO model, selecting 30 variables from each dataset for a total of 90 variables (across all datasets).
 In addition, other integrative schemes such as concatenation and ensemble-based classifiers were also tested using the sPLSDA classifier.
 For the concatenation-based scheme, all datasets were concatenated into one matrix containing 3x260=880 variables and sPLSDA was applied, retaining 1 component and 90 variables.
 For the ensemble-based scheme, a sPLSDA classifier was applied to each dataset separately retaining one component and 30 variables per dataset.
 The consensus predictions were determined using a majority vote scheme.
-A 10-fold cross-validation averaged over 50 simulations was used to evaluate the performance of each method/scheme and the number of each type of variable selected in each model was recorded.
+A 10-fold cross-validation averaged over 20 simulations was used to evaluate the performance of each method/scheme and the number of each type of variable selected in each model was recorded.

+Supplementary Figure S2: Holding noise constant at 0.5.

+Using a fold-change grid of [0.5, 1, 2, 4] and a covariance grid of [0, 5, 10, 15], sets of three datasets were simulated for each fold-change and covariance combination.
+For each combination, a DIABLO model with either the full or null design were generated, and the error rate was evaluated using a 10-fold cross-validation.
+This procedure was repeated 20 times and an average error rate for determined.
+For Supplementary Figures S2 A-B, the DIABLO models consisted of 1 component, retaining 60 variables per component per dataset (180 variables in total) whereas for Supplementary Figures S2 C-D, the DIABLO models consisted of 2 components, retaining 30 variables per component per dataset (180 variables in total).

-Section 2: Real world datasets.
+Section S2: Real world datasets.